-(a) Ouarterly Blackout Periods.
-Trading is prohibited during the period beginning on the first day of of each fiscal quarter and ending on the completion of the first full trading day after the Company publicly announces its financial results for such period (i.e., for the quarter ending March 31st, the blackout would begin on April 1st and end one trading day after a press release disclosing any material non-public information or the financial statements have been filed with the SEC).
-During these periods, Covered Persons generally possess or are presumed to possess material nonpublic information about the Company's financial results.
-From time to time, there may be periods in which the Company believes there is no material non-public information.
-Accordingly, the Company's Disclosure Committee can review the facts and circumstances and if appropriate, lift the blackout period.

-(b) Other Blackout Periods.
+- (a) Quarterly Blackout Periods.
+Trading is prohibited during the period beginning on the last day of the month prior to the end of each fiscal quarter and ending on the completion of the second full trading day after the Company publicly announces its financial results for such period (i.e., for the quarter ending March 31st, the blackout would begin on March 30th and end two trading days after the financial statements have been filed with the SEC).
+During these periods, Covered Persons generally possess or are presumed to possess material nonpublic information about the Company's financial results. - Other Blackout Periods.
 From time to time, other types of material nonpublic information regarding the Company (such as negotiation of mergers, acquisitions or dispositions), may be pending and not be publicly disclosed.
 While such material nonpublic information is pending, the Company may impose special blackout periods during which Covered Persons are prohibited from trading in the Company's securities.
-If the Company imposes a special blackout period, it will notify the Covered Persons affected.

-(c) Exception.
-These trading restrictions do not apply to transactions under a pre-existing written plan, contract, instruction, or arrangement under Rule 10b5-1 under the Securities Exchange Act of 1934 (an "Approved 10b5-1 Plan") that:

-- (i) has been reviewed and approved at least one month in advance of any trades thereunder by the Compliance Officer (or, if revised or amended, such revisions or amendments have been reviewed and approved by the Compliance Officer at least one month in advance of any subsequent trades); - (ii) was entered into in good faith by the Covered Person at a time when the Covered Person was not in possession of material nonpublic information about the Company; and - (iii) gives a third party the discretionary authority to execute such purchases and sales, outside the control of the Covered Person, so long as such third party does not possess any material nonpublic information about the Company; or explicitly specifies the security or securities to be purchased or sold, the number of shares, the prices and/or dates of transactions, or other formula(s) describing such transactions.
+If the Company imposes a special blackout period, it will notify the Covered Persons affected. - (c) Exception.
+These trading restrictions do not apply to transactions under a pre-existing written plan, contract, instruction, or arrangement under Rule 10b5-1 under the Securities Exchange Act of 1934 (an "Approved 10b5-1 Plan") that: - (i) has been reviewed and approved at least one month in advance of any trades thereunder by the Compliance Officer (or, if revised or amended, such revisions or amendments have been reviewed and approved by the Compliance Officer at least one month in advance of any subsequent trades); - (ii) was entered into in good faith by the Covered Person at a time when the Covered Person was not in possession of material nonpublic information about the Company; and - (iii) gives a third party the discretionary authority to execute such purchases and sales, outside the control of the Covered Person, so long as such third party does not possess any material nonpublic information about the Company; or explicitly specifies the security or securities to be purchased or sold, the number of shares, the prices and/or dates of transactions, or other formula(s) describing such transactions.